Reconciling hints on axion-like-particles from high-energy gamma rays with stellar bounds

 \subsection{Hints for ALP-photon coupling}

-In the past few years, observations of high-energy source spectra with gamma-ray telescopes have unveiled a preference for the presence of ALP-photon conversion in the Galaxy.
-We will review here what current signal hints for ALP-photon conversion in the Galaxy are, and in the following section what astrophysical bounds already exist which are based on the same environmental conditions.
+In the past few years, several, independent, groups have analyzed the gamma-ray spectra of high-energy sources, and, for some of those, unveiled a preference for the presence of ALP-photon conversion in the Galaxy.
+Given the many analyses performed, we will offer here a review of what are current signal hints for ALP-photon conversion in the Galaxy, and, in the following section, what astrophysical bounds already exist which are based on the same environmental conditions.